Media Club of Canada

-History
+History as CWPC

-In June 1904, journalist and feminist Margaret Graham of Ottawa went to see Col. George Ham, the publicity agent for the Canadian Pacific Railway.
-Graham reportedly asked him directly, "Can you tell my why your road has taken men to all the excursions and Fairs and other things and has ignobly ignored us, the weaker sex?".
-Ham promised that if Graham could find twelve professional women journalists, he would send them to St. Louis.
+In June 1904, journalist and feminist Margaret "Miggsy" Graham, Ottawa correspondent of the Halifax Herald, went to see Col. George Ham, publicity agent for the Canadian Pacific Railway, at Montréal’s Windsor Station.
+Graham reportedly asked him directly, "Can you tell my why your road has taken men to all the excursions and Fairs and other things and has ignobly ignored us, the weaker sex?"
+Ham promised that if Graham could find 12 professional women journalists, he would send them to the Louisiana Purchase Exposition in St. Louis, Missouri.

-Margaret Graham found sixteen qualified women and they traveled in style daily to St. Louis by private railway car, with stops in Detroit and Chicago so they could file stories about their visits.
+Graham found 16 qualified women (half anglophone, half francophone) and they traveled in style daily to St. Louis by private railway car, with stops in Detroit and Chicago so they could file stories about their visits.
 On their return to Toronto ten days later, the women discussed their professional exclusion from male journalists' gatherings and press clubs.
-Col. Ham, who traveled with them and was smoking his pipe nearby, quietly suggested they form their own press club, which they promptly did.
+Col. Ham, who traveled with them and was smoking his pipe nearby, quietly suggested they form their own press club, which they promptly did as presswomen were barred from joining the all-male Canadian Press Club.

-Kit Coleman, a popular columnist and foreign correspondent (who had covered the war in Cuba), was chosen as the first president.
-The C W P C held its first convention in 1907.
+Kit Coleman, a popular columnist and foreign correspondent for the Toronto Globe who had covered the war in Cuba, was chosen as the first president.
+The CWPC held its first convention in 1906 in Winnipeg, Manitoba.
 Col. Ham was made an honorary member.
 Until 1971, he was the only male member of CWPC.
 When Ham died in 1926 after 35 years as publicity agent for CPR, CWPC dedicated a plaque in his honour on the wall of Montreal's Windsor Station.

+The early Winnipeg journalists, who would become core members of the CWPC, founded their Winnipeg Branch in 1907.
+Its members included: Cora Hind, agriculture editor of the Manitoba Free Press, who was known internationally for her accurate prediction of prairie wheat crop yields; writer sisters Francis and Lillian Beynon, who would later become central figures in Wendy Lill’s 1980s play Fighting Days; Kate Simpson Hayes, women’s editor at the Manitoba Free Press; and Nellie McClung, who would help lead the charge for the vote for women in Manitoba in 1916.

-CWPC grew rapidly and over the years notable members included Nellie McClung, Cora Hind, Lucy Maud Montgomery, Emmeline Pankhurst, Emily Murphy, Byrne Hope Sanders, Marshall Saunders, Miriam Green Ellis, Doris Anderson, and Charlotte Whitton.
+CWPC grew rapidly and over the years notable members, in addition to the above, included Lucy Maud Montgomery, Emmeline Pankhurst, Emily Murphy, Byrne Hope Sanders, Marshall Saunders, Miriam Green Ellis, Doris Anderson, and Charlotte Whitton.
 By its Golden Jubilee in 1954, the club had over 500 members with branches from Victoria to Halifax.

+Renaming in 1971

 In 1971, at a general meeting in Toronto, it was decided to change the club's name to Media Club of Canada, which made the name readily translatable into French, and opened the doors to male members.
 The club celebrated its 90th birthday in Halifax in 1994.
 The need for networking among young women journalists was no longer as great, however, and the club declined until it was finally unincorporated during their Centennial celebrations in 2004.

 The Ottawa Media Club continues with a small membership.